robatwilliams/decent-code/topics/naming-things.md

 **Strive for distinctive names within the same context.** Similar names are easy to mix up, and make code difficult to read.

-**Consider qualifying every name when it becomes necessary to qualify one.** This often yields greater clarity/distinctiveness than only qualifying one to distinguish it, and makes it more likely that the correct one will be chosen for use in the appropriate places. *Example: previousFoo & nextFoo, instead of previousFoo & foo.*
+**Consider qualifying every name when it becomes necessary to qualify one.** This often yields greater clarity/distinctiveness than only qualifying one to distinguish it, and makes it more likely that the correct one will be chosen for use in the appropriate places. *Example: `previousFoo` & `nextFoo`, instead of `previousFoo` & `foo`.*

-**Consider naming related things so they appear together in alphabetical order.** This aids discoverability when using an alphabetical ordering convention. *Example: data, dataError, dataLoaded.*
+**Consider naming related things so they appear together in alphabetical order.** This aids discoverability when using an alphabetical ordering convention. *Example: `data`, `dataError`, `dataLoaded`.*

 **Methods should always do what their names promise.** Method names convey expectations, and callers will be surprised if they aren't met.
 Avoid conditionally not doing what the name promises, and [throw an exception if unable to do what the name promises](https://www.hanselman.com/blog/IfYourMethodCantDoWhatItsNamePromisesItCanThrow.aspx).